Alexander-Protasenya/Tulur.DataMappings/README.md

 Conclusions: if you use DEBUG mode Tulur.DataMapper faster 15% approx, but if you use RELEASE mode, superiority is almost imperceptible.
 Most cases what mapper started secondary - that mapper will win (reason: "first code" always works slower, special behavior of CLR).
 If I understand correctly this results, CLR optimize code of FsMapeer dynamically something like was optimized Tulur.DataMapper.
 In general, I satisfied about this performance comparison, because my fork of FsMapper works not slower original (maybe a bit faster), but my fork has several new features.
 My code optimizations complete cover loading of new features.

 ### Remarks
 1. Solution was created in VS2015 / .NET v4.6.1.
-Original version of FsMapper was created only for .NET Core.
-So, for benchmark used version of source code FsMapper adapted for .NET v4.6.1.
+Original version of FsMapper was created for .NET Core.
+So, benchmark uses version of source code FsMapper adapted for .NET v4.6.1.
 2. I purposefully declined idea with lambda-style of custom mapping rules ([Automapper]( https://github.com/AutoMapper/AutoMapper) style). lambda-style is beauty for simple conversions, but in "Real world application" it is big problem, I think.
 Because it is more difficult to debug/diagnostics, more difficult to use multi-steps code.
 For example, try to write `MappingRules.CreateMap()` method from example project in lambda-style :-)
 I really like lambda-style, but not for tasks like this.